 - For leafy vegetables, such as lettuce and cabbage, remove the outer leaves first.
 Throw away any wilted or discoloured leaves.

 - Rinse leafy vegetables in a colander (strainer), drain (or use a salad spinner) and pat dry with a paper towel or clean tea towel.

 - Store in clean paper towels or a clean tea towel in a sealed plastic bag in the fridge.
 Use within a week.

 Tip: Washing your green leafy vegetables as soon as you bring them home will make them more convenient to use in salads, stir fries and other dishes when you need them.

 Examples of foods with a rind are cantaloupes, oranges, mango, melons, pineapple, carrots, potatoes and squash.

-Use a soft, clean produce brush to scrub vegetables and fruit under running water.
+- Use a soft, clean produce brush to scrub vegetables and fruit under cold running water.
 Then pat dry.

-Once the mushrooms are clean, pat dry with a tea towel.
+- Once the mushrooms are clean, pat dry with a clean tea towel.

-Examples or berries are strawberries, blueberries, blackberries and raspberries.
+Examples of berries are strawberries, blueberries, blackberries and raspberries.